illinoistech-itm/jhajek/itmo-556/syllabus/class-556/syllabus.md

 ### Lecture Day, Time & Place

-Monday and Wednesday 1:50 pm - 3:05 pm in [Galvin Tower room 67C1](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map "IIT Campus Map URL"), on IIT’s Mies Campus in Chicago.
+Tuesday and Thursday 11:25 am - 12:40 pm in [Smart Tech Lab in Tech Park South](https://www.iit.edu/about/campus-information/mies-campus/mies-campus-map "IIT Campus Map URL"), on IIT’s Mies Campus in Chicago.

+#### Smart Lab Location

+To get to the Smart Tech Lab, enter the Michael Galvin tower on 35th Street.
+Swipe in at the desk and take the elevator up to the second floor.
+Exit to the left and head north over the bridge from the Tower to the TS building.
+The Floor turns from white tile to brown carpet.
+Take a left at the intersection and the Smart Lab is directly ahead of you.

 ### Schedule of Topics/Readings